marcelorodrigo/developerbar/README.md

 ### Usage

-* Checkout or download project and put into a folder called debugbar under modules
+* Checkout or download project and put into a folder called 'developerbar' under modules
 * Enable Module - see <http://kohanaframework.org/3.1/guide/kohana/modules#enabling-modules>
 * IMPORTANT: This module is not loaded automatically whey your project are in a production environment - see <http://kohanaframework.org/3.1/guide/kohana/security/deploying>